ybur-yug/phoenix_guides/H_ecto_models.md

 Now either method of verification should tell us that only `name`, `email`, and `bio` can't be blank.

-What happens if we pass a key/value pair that is in neither defined in the schema or required?
+What happens if we pass a key/value pair that is in neither defined in the schema nor required?

 In a new `iex -S mix phoenix.server` session, we should alias our module again.